Sylius/Sylius/UPGRADE-1.13.md

    to `Sylius\Bundle\ShopBundle\Controller\ContactController` as the seventh constructor argument is deprecated, use `Sylius\Bundle\CoreBundle\Mailer\ContactEmailManagerInterface $contactEmailManager` instead.

-1. Not passing
-   `Sylius\Bundle\CoreBundle\CatalogPromotion\Announcer\CatalogPromotionRemovalAnnouncerInterface $catalogPromotionRemovalAnnouncer`
-   to `Sylius\Bundle\CoreBundle\CatalogPromotion\Processor\CatalogPromotionRemovalProcessor`
-   as the second constructor argument is deprecated.

 1. Not passing `Doctrine\Persistence\ObjectManager $orderManager`
    to `Sylius\Component\Core\Updater\UnpaidOrdersStateUpdater`
    as the fifth constructor argument is deprecated.

-1. Not passing `Symfony\Component\Filesystem\Filesystem` as fourth argument and parameters file path as fifth to `Sylius\Bundle\CoreBundle\Installer\Setup\LocaleSetup $localeParameterFilePath` is deprecated and will be prohibited in Sylius 2.0.

 1. Not passing
    `Sylius\Component\Core\Checker\ProductVariantLowestPriceDisplayCheckerInterface $productVariantLowestPriceDisplayChecker`
    to `Sylius\Component\Core\Calculator\ProductVariantPriceCalculator`
    as the first constructor argument is deprecated.

-1. Not passing an instance of `Symfony\Component\PropertyAccess\PropertyAccessorInterface $accessor` to `Sylius\Bundle\CoreBundle\Validator\Constraints\HasEnabledEntityValidator` as the second argument is deprecated.

 1. Not passing an instance
    of `Sylius\Component\Core\Payment\Remover\OrderPaymentsRemoverInterface $orderPaymentsRemover`